 I scanned the back of the house, and saw an access panel that wasn’t locked.
 I opened the panel, and scooted under the house, brushing away spiderwebs and keeping an eye out for any low-hanging pipes.
 I low-crawled across the space towards the panel closest to the kitchen, since it was the easiest way to get to one of the two bathrooms in the house.

 I got underneath the closet panel, and could see some streams of light coming through, so I knew I was in the right place.
-I could hear loud music playing, so I figured that Judy was in another part of the house, sweeping and jamming to Crosby Stills, Nash and Young.
+I could hear Crosby, Stills, Nash and Young playing in one part of the house, and Sweep Judy Blue Eyes vacuuming in another.
 It was time to make my move.

 I put two hands on the panel, and began to gently push up, not wanting to make any noise.
 As it started to give way, I pushed a little harder as I stood to my full 10-year old height, with the panel raised above my head, looking out onto the floor of the closet above.